autonlab/weasel/README.md

 # End-to-End Weak Supervision

-This is the source code supporting the *End-to-End Weak Supervision* paper under review at NeurIPS 2021.
+This is the source code supporting our [*End-to-End Weak Supervision* paper](https://arxiv.org/abs/2107.02233).
 Our core encoder network is implemented [here](encoder_network.py), while the whole end-to-end model can be found [here](end_to_end_ws_model.py).